 However, the total child support obligation is not the amount that the non-custodial parent is required to pay; the total is divided based on the percentage of the monthly income that each parent earns.
 If the non-custodial parent earns 30 percent of the gross monthly income that totaled $5,000, that parent would be required to pay $340.80, which is 30 percent of $1,136, the total child support obligation.

-If you and your family are facing any situation that requires legal counsel, our experienced and compassionate Leesburg family lawyers are here to serve as resources in any capacity that best helps you and your family through the process.
-Contact family lawyer Hope Rosen today for more information.
+If you and your family are facing any situation that requires legal counsel, our dedicated and compassionate attorneys are here to serve as resources in any capacity that best helps you and your family through the process.
+Contact a Leesburg family lawyer today for more information.